OctopusDeploy/docs/docs/administration/managing-infrastructure/applying-operating-system-upgrades.md

 1. Schedule a maintenance window with the teams using Octopus.
 1. Go to **{{Configuration > Maintenance}}** and enable [Maintenance Mode](/docs/administration/managing-infrastructure/maintenance-mode.md).
 1. Wait for any remaining Octopus Tasks to complete by watching the **{{Configuration > Nodes}}** page.
-1. Stop the Octopus Server windows service.
+1. Stop the Octopus Server service.

     - At this point you are ready to perform your Operating System maintenance.
 You should take whatever precautions you deem necessary in order to recover the system in case of failure.
 That could be a VM snapshot, full disk image backup, or just the automatic Restore Point created by Windows.

 1. Apply patches and reboot as required.
-1. Start the Octopus Server windows service.
+1. Start the Octopus Server service.
 1. Exit [Maintenance Mode](/docs/administration/managing-infrastructure/maintenance-mode.md).

 ## Octopus High Availability